dev-advocacy/PowerInformation/README.md

 Help: Displays help information.
 Query: Queries the current power settings.
 Set <ProfileName> <SettingName> <Value>: Sets a specific power setting for the given profile.
+Dump <ProfileName>: Dumps all settings and their AC/DC values for the specified profile.
 ```

 ## Example Commands